 When you are searching for a new job don’t waste your time and energy.
 Research any company you have considered contacting to make sure you would like to work for them and you suit their employment requirements.
 Don’t send your résumé as an accountant to a firm which sub-contracts their financial activities.
 However, if there are companies that particularly suit what you are looking for by all means make personal contact.
 Many managers will file a résumé they like and make contact if a job arises.
 It’s a win-win situation because the employer doesn’t have to advertise.
 And you have an advantage of them knowing about you if a position arises.

 When I had small children, before I made my big career change, I decided on the spur of the moment (it must have been a bad day with the kids!) to send my résumé to every school in a five kilometre radius of our home seeking a job as a teacher librarian.
 I wanted a couple of days’ work each week but didn’t want to travel for more than 15 minutes as I didn’t want to be far from the child care centre.
 The very next morning at a nearby school the teacher librarian carried the Principal’s mail into her office as she arrived for a meeting to hand in her resignation.
 She discussed her pending resignation and left the office.
 The Principal opened the mail on her desk and there was a résumé from an experienced applicant – me!
 Good timing!

 4.4 Accessing the hidden job market through LinkedIn

-LinkedIn is a wonderful way to develop your network, to connect with people who may be able to assist you with information, to find out about jobs that are available, and to raise your profile for employers and recruiters.
+LinkedIn is a wonderful way to develop your network.
+Use it to connect with people who may be able to assist you with information, to find out about jobs that are available, and to raise your profile for employers and recruiters.